hapax/hapax.github.io/assets/mindjam.md

 For the Stoics, however, the emphasis is on the *fati*, the powerlessness of human beings to intervene in the operation of the universe.
-The acceptance is an adaptive reaction.
+The *amor* is merely the adaptive reaction.
 As Epitectus writes (*Discourses*),

 <span style="padding-left: 20px; display:block">